apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 JVM does not crash with an OutOfMemoryError, even though you will also notice that running the streams happens in the background, asynchronously (this is the reason for the auxiliary information to be provided as a @scala[@scaladoc[Future](scala.concurrent.Future)]@java[@javadoc[CompletionStage](java.util.concurrent.CompletionStage)], in the future).
-The secret that makes this work is that Akka Streams implicitly implement pervasive flow control, all operators respect back-pressure.
+The secret that makes this work is that Pekko Streams implicitly implement pervasive flow control, all operators respect back-pressure.
 This allows the throttle operator to signal to all its upstream sources of data that it can only accept elements at a certain rate—when the incoming rate is higher than one per second the throttle operator will assert *back-pressure* upstream.

-This is all there is to Akka Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation operators to choose from, see also @ref:[operator index](operators/index.md).
+This is all there is to Pekko Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation operators to choose from, see also @ref:[operator index](operators/index.md).

 # Reactive Tweets

 A typical use case for stream processing is consuming a live stream of data that we want to extract or aggregate some other data from.
-In this example we'll consider consuming a stream of tweets and extracting information concerning Akka from them.
+In this example we'll consider consuming a stream of tweets and extracting information concerning Pekko from them.

 We will also consider the problem inherent to all non-blocking streaming
 solutions: *"What if the subscriber is too slow to consume the live stream of data?"*.
 Traditionally the solution is often to buffer the elements, but this can—and usually will—cause eventual buffer overflows and instability of such systems.
-Instead Akka Streams depend on internal backpressure signals that allow to control what should happen in such scenarios.
+Instead Pekko Streams depend on internal backpressure signals that allow to control what should happen in such scenarios.

 Here's the data model we'll be working with throughout the quickstart examples: